chrisxh/cometeachinmn.org/index.md

 > **Job seekers**, be sure to tell potential employers about your eligibility for the Come Teach in Minnesota program in your application cover letter.

+# Job Seekers: Get Free 1-on-1 Career Guidance
+Get advice and answers when you talk to a Come Teach in MN navigator.
+Click below to schedule your free, 15-minute telephone session.

+Come Teach in MN navigators are familiar with districts and charter schools across Minnesota, and with the licensing process.
+They can help you determine the best path for finding a teaching job in Minnesota based on where you are now and where you want to be.
+They can also connect you directly with school leaders that are interested in hiring.

+{{ page.contactform }}

 ---